 – Anne-Marie Brook, HRMI Co-Founder and Executive Director

 Private sector actors such as businesses and investors often focus on their human rights impacts at a company level, but they also have influence over governments, as discussed in this article in The Conversation.
-While many are already paying attention to pillar 2 of the UN Guiding Principles around the corporate responsibility to protect human rights, there is less familiarity around the State’s duty to protect (pillar 1) and access to remedy (pillar 3).
+While many are already paying attention to pillar 2 of the United Nations Guiding Principles around the corporate responsibility to protect human rights, there is less familiarity around the State’s duty to protect (pillar 1) and access to remedy (pillar 3).

 Our engagement has revealed that there is significant demand from private sector actors for robust and comprehensive country-level human rights data.
 Such data can help with integrating human rights assessments into a wide range of investment decisions (including ESG and sustainable sovereign debt investing), to assess and manage the risks faced by companies operating in different countries, to ensure robust human rights due diligence, and more.

 In response to feedback that the Rights Tracker is not sufficiently meeting the data needs of the investor community, we have developed a new product called Rights Investor.
 This dataset is based on our core measurement work but tailored for the needs of the private sector.
 In August 2023 we plan to launch this as a data subscription service.
 In the meantime, if you would like to explore the current Rights Investor dataset, please contact us.

 Human rights are politically sensitive and can be a hot potato for investors.
 HRMI specialises in catching all the hot potatoes with our oven mitts on, so we can process them and turn them into meaningful accessible human rights data.
 We are developing a unique and powerful network of trusted human rights experts around the world, and compiling their knowledge into meaningful country scores and qualitative data, to make it easier for firms who want to do in-country human rights due diligence but who do not have these relationships.